A simple breath test could help predict whether people with gut problems are at high risk of developing stomach cancer.

 Experts say if proven in large trials, it could spot patients on the brink of cancer so they can be treated earlier.

-Symptoms of stomach cancer are often mistaken for other complaints and there is no effective early screening test, so is often diagnosed when it is too late for treatment to be effective.
+Symptoms of stomach cancer are often mistaken for other complaints and there is no effective early screening test, so is often write my essay diagnosed when it is too late for treatment to be effective.

 The new test developed by Israeli scientists senses tiny changes in the level of organic compounds in exhaled breath which signal that stomach cancer is present.